 Early in the fourth quarter, the Broncos were caught with 12 men on the field when Ryan Allen lined up to punt.
 The penalty resulted in a first down for New England and the Patriots scored a touchdown to extend their lead to a 41-6.

-The penalty was Denver’s fourth major special teams miscue of the game, after struggling in the third phase of the game all season.
+The penalty was Denver’s fourth major special teams miscue of the game, after struggling in football's third phase all season.

 While Denver’s special teams struggled again this week, their offense took a step forward.

-On the first offensive play of the game, Emmanuel Sanders beat Malcolm Butler, who covered Sanders all night, for a 31-yard gain down the left sideline.
+On the Broncos' first offensive play of the game, Emmanuel Sanders beat Malcolm Butler, who covered Sanders all night, for a 31-yard gain down the left sideline.
 Brock Osweiler found Sanders four more times in the first half, giving the wide receiver 114 yards at halftime.
-He finished with 137 yards.
+He finished with 137.

-Osweiler made a solid case to retain his starting quarterback role when Paxton Lynch is ready to return to the field.
+Osweiler made a solid case to retain the starting quarterback job when Paxton Lynch is able to return to the field.
 He completed 18 of his 33 pass attempts for 221 yards with an interception and a touchdown pass to Demaryius Thomas.

 More importantly, the offense found a rhythm under Osweiler's watch.
 At halftime, the Broncos had outgained the Patriots and averaged nearly 50 yards per drive.
 Their first three-and-out came with five minutes left in the game.

 Despite their offensive success, the Broncos still faced a 22-point deficit at halftime due to their special teams trouble.